Alpacah/HuffManCpp/README.md

 Same that the compression method, juste type the path and the program will detect the '.huff' extension and decompress your file in the original path.

 ## Bugs and to-do
-The program works perfectly with .txt files but for a dark reason, i'm not able to compress/decompress other types like .png for example.
+The program works perfectly with .txt files but for a shady reason, I'm not able to compress/decompress other types like .png for example.
 If you have one idea on what's going wrong PLEASE TELL ME :)